Una and the Lion

 The Una and the Lion is a British £5 gold coin depicting Queen Victoria.
-It is recognized as one of the most beautiful British coins ever struck.
-It was designed by William Wyon in 1839, to commemorate the beginning of Queen Victoria's reign (in 1837).
-The coins were first produced in 1839 and were probably intended for collector sets rather than for circulation.
+It is characterized by the Royal Mint Museum as "one of the most beautiful coins in the world."
+Designed by William Wyon in 1839, it commemorates the beginning of Queen Victoria's reign (in 1837).
+The coins were first produced in 1839 and were intended for collector sets rather than for circulation.
 The production ran to a few hundred coins including a number of variations such as different metals, different hairbands on the depiction of the queen, different edge types, and a variation in the reverse inscription.

 The coin is the lightest of the British £5 coins, weighing only 38.7-39.3 grams (about 1 1/4 troy ounce).

 Obverse

 The obverse of the coin shows Victoria's head, and the Latin phrase "VICTORIA D: G: BRITANNIARUM REGINA F: D:" - "Victoria by the Grace of God, Queen of the British Territories, Defender of the Faith" - is inscribed around the head.